AMD-OSX/AMD_Vanilla/README.md

 <span align="center">

 <h1>AMD Vanilla Clover</h1>

 </span>

-### ~~As of Wednesday, February 26th Clover support has been deprecated.<br /> Support might return when/if working mask patching is implemented in Clover.~~
----
-### Patches are currently maintained by the [macOS86.it](https://www.macos86.it) team.
-Support thread is [here](https://www.macos86.it/topic/4913-amd-clover-vanilla-patches/)
----
-### If you are looking for OpenCore, go [here](https://github.com/AMD-OSX/AMD_Vanilla/tree/master).

----

-### Patches for Beta versions are provided but no support is given until the OS is released.

-### Try these patches at your own risk and always have a backup EFI to boot.
+### Patches for Beta versions are provided but no support is given until the OS is released. <br /><br />Try these patches at your own risk and always have a backup EFI to boot.

+### Languages: English (current)

-Kernel binary patches to enable native AMD CPU support on macOS.
+Binary Kernel patches to enable almost native AMD CPU support on macOS.

 # Read Me First!
-### Do not use the Clover Configurator Application.
-It will remove sections from the kernel patches breaking them!

 ### Resize bar BIOS option (C.A.M in some x299 bios) is not supported in Clover Bootloader.
 DO NOT USE otherwise system hangs

 Patches are now universal across 15h, 16h, 17h and 19h.

+### Do not use the Clover Configurator Application.
+It will remove sections from the kernel patches breaking them!

+### Resize bar bios Option (C.A.M in some x299 bios) is now supported in Clover Bootloader, use it from master, commit b624e4d1e.

 Core Count patch needs to be modified to boot your system.
 Find the three `algrey - Force cpuid_cores_per_package` patches and alter the `Replace` value only.